Nallavan Vazhvan: Production

 Nallavan Vazhvan was produced and directed by P. Neelakantan under Arasu Pictures.
 The screenplay was written by C. N. Annadurai, from a story by Na.
 Pandurangan.
 It was the 50th film for M. G. Ramachandran as an actor.
 Cinematography was handled by G. Durai.

 Soundtrack

-The soundtrack was composed by T. R. Pappa, with lyrics by M. K. Athmanathan and Vaali.
+The soundtrack was composed by T. R. Pappa.
 This was the first Ramachandran film for which Vaali wrote lyrics.
 The team initially rejected the lyrics Vaali wrote for the song "Sirikindraal Indru Sirikindraal" and wanted A. Maruthakasi to write new lyrics, but Maruthakasi convinced the team to retain Vaali's lyrics.
 The song contains the lyrics "Udayasooriyan ethiril irundhal, ullai thamarai malaratho" (in front of the rising sun, the lotus of one's heart blooms), where the "rising sun" is a reference to the Dravida Munnetra Kazhagam's election symbol.

 Release and reception

 Nallavan Vazhvan was released on 31 August 1961.
 Kanthan of Kalki negatively reviewed the film, saying one redeeming feature was its short runtime of 15133 feet.
 The film underperformed at the box office and ran for 80 days in theatres.